dacracot/BirdNET-BarChart/docs/README.md

 * `CONFIGURATION`
   * Example configuration file to set the longitude, latitude, home directory of the analyzer, home directory of the barcharter, home directory of the web server, and maximum percentage storage usage.
-  * This file must be copied the the user's home directory and renamed `.BirdNET-Barchart`.
+  * This file must be copied the the user's home directory and renamed `.BirdNET-BarChart`.
 * `weekly.sh`
   * Updates the species list using the analyzer.
   * Updates the species list removing black listed species.